mikaelkaron/troopjs-learn/requirejs/readme.md

 # RequireJS

-TroopJS can be used with any AMD loader but we use [RequireJS](http://requirejs.org/) when we build and test TroopJS.
+TroopJS can be used with any AMD loader but we use RequireJS when we build and test TroopJS.

 Let's start by adding `requirejs` to our `bower.json` development dependencies:

 !CODEFILE "bower.json"

-You can now install RequireJS using `bower install`:
+After that we can install RequireJS using `bower install`:

 ```bash
 $ bower install